 “On the one hand, shame is the deputy of an unwritten, partially internalized moral and social code, while on the other it is the defender of inner sincerity, the lattice of our deepest convictions.“

 Shame is simply a mechanism that enables us to draw boundaries between ourselves and others.
 It’s been said that shame is experienced by infants as young as between 6 and 8 months.
-What we would call shyness or a wish to hide, infants expressed such behaviours when being approached by strangers.
-Aren’t we also embarrassed if we approach someone on the street who we mistaken for our acquaintance?
+What we would call shyness or a wish to hide, infants express such behaviours when being approached by strangers.
+Aren’t we also embarrassed if we approach someone on the street who we have mistaken for our acquaintance?
 And so shame tames our drive to explore if such exploring violates the boundaries of other people and ourselves, or is in a direct opposition to the widely accepted social code.